 Diné College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The college holds memberships in the Rocky Mountain, Arizona, New Mexico, Pacific, and American Associations of Collegiate Registrars and Admissions Officers; the American Indian Higher Education Consortium; and the Association of American Junior and Community Colleges.

-On October 29, 2008 the Higher Learning Commission granted Diné College another eight years of accreditation.
+In October 2018 the Higher Learning Commission reaffirmed Diné College another ten years of accreditation.

 Mail to: Provost